nkoep/nkoep.net/posts/hello-sapper.md

 };
 ```

-After making these changes I was surprised to see that things were still not
+Surprisingly, after making these changes things were still not working as
-working as expected.
+expected.
-There weren't any errors, but none of my MDsveX components appeared in the
+Even though there weren't any errors, none of the MDsveX components actually
-generated bundle.
+appeared in the generated bundle.
-This is because in addition to telling Svelte to process `.md` files in our
+This is because in addition to telling Svelte to process `.md` files in the
-rollup config, we also have to tell Sapper to respect Markdown files when it is
+rollup config, it is also necessary to tell Sapper to respect Markdown files
-invoked.
+when it is invoked.
 To that end, we have to pass the option `--ext '.svelte .md'` to every
 invocation of the `sapper` utility inside
 [our](https://github.com/nkoep/nkoep.net/blob/acf400cbaad2b7f56aca9024848a93bb99be2554/package.json#L6)
 `package.json` file.
 With these changes any Markdown file in the `src/routes` directory ending in
-`.md` will first be converted to a regular Svelte component before being passed
+`.md` will first be converted to a regular Svelte component before being
-on to the Sapper pipeline.
+processed by Sapper.

-## Hydration of Internal Links
+## Hydration of Anchor Tags

 ```svelte
 <script>